CMakePP/CMakePPLang/docs/source/conventions.rst

 Namespaces
 ==========

-CMakePPLang has a concept of variable scope, but does not have a namespace concept.
+Both CMake and CMakePP have a concept of variable scope, but neither have a namespace concept.
 The most straightforward way to introduce namespaces is to mangle a prefix onto function and variable names.
 CMakePPLang uses the prefix ``cpp_`` for all commands that are part of the public API.
 This helps avoid